Transipedia/dekupl-annotation/README.md

 ## Miscellaneous :

-- If Blast data bases for the human genome and the adapters are already created, this step in the script blast.sh will be avoided.
+- If Blast data bases for the human genome and the adapters are already created, these steps will be avoided (by the script blast.sh).

-- The Blast of unmapped contigs on the genome (after the mapping with GSNAP) can take long time even though it is parallelized ; in script blast.sh, you can split the input file in many, and run blast on each sub-file (with xargs) to speed up.
+- The Blast of unmapped contigs on the genome (after the mapping with GSNAP) can take long time even though it is parallelized ; in script blast.sh, you can split the input file in many chuncks, and run blast on each sub-file (with xargs) to speed up.